Azure/aaz-dev-tools/docs/pages/usage/command_usage_testing.md

 > **Note**
 >
-> When you recording tests, please make sure the latest change of `dev` branch of **azure-cli** has been synced to your local repo.
+> When you record tests, please make sure the latest change of `dev` branch of **azure-cli** has been synced to your local repo.
 > Developers will always encounter this issue when the tests passed locally but failed in CI.
 This is because the api versions used by commands of **azure-cli** can be changed in `dev` branch.
 When the tests recorded in your local may uses out of date azure-cli commands, the recording will be failed in CI.
 That's why we need to sync the latest change of `dev` branch of **azure-cli** before recording tests.